 Minimal change disease

 Focal segmental glomerulosclerosis

 Anti-glomerular basement membrane disease

 Membranoproliferative glomerulonephritis (typical presentation is with acute nephritic syndrome, however, sometimes features resembling nephrotic syndrome may occur, additionally)

-Glomerulonephritis is a prominent cause of renal impairment.
-It leads to 10 to 15% of end-stage renal disease cases in the USA.
+Glomerulonephritis (GN) is a prominent cause of renal impairment.
+It leads to 10% to 15% of end-stage renal disease cases in the United States.
 In most instances, without timely intervention, the disease becomes progressive, eventually leading to morbidity.
 This makes chronic glomerulonephritis the third most common cause of end-stage renal disease in the United States following diabetes mellitus and hypertension, accounting for 10% of patients on dialysis.

 Acute glomerulonephritis affects males more than females with a male-to-female ratio of 2 to 1.
-IgA nephropathy is the commonest cause of glomerulonephritis worldwide.
+Postinfectious glomerulonephritis has no predilection for racial or ethnic groups.